 What If My Toddler Won’t Eat?

 Often toddlers will refuse some foods at snacks or meals.
-But don’t worry, if they won’t eat at one meal or snack, the next opportunity isn’t too far away.
+But don’t worry.
+If they won’t eat at one meal or snack, the next opportunity isn’t too far away.
 Your job as the parent is to offer the healthy foods at regular times and your child has control of how much they choose to eat.
-Snacking also doesn’t mean eating when ever the mood strikes.
-Snack times should happen at about the same time each day.
-And when the inevitable “I’m starving” phrase pops up, you as the parent can decide if they can wait until the next meal or snack, or if they need food right away.

 What Makes a Balanced Snack?